 - **Peak Hours Support** — Different thresholds for business hours vs. off-peak

-- **Fixed Window Tracking** — Minute-based buckets with automatic expiration, no cleanup needed
+- **Configurable Window Tracking** — Tumbling time buckets (default 60s, tunable per service) with automatic expiration, no cleanup needed

 - **Thundering Herd Prevention** — `Cache::lock()` ensures only one worker probes during recovery